Measures and contact information for NPWS during the COVID-19 crisis

-Most of our staff are now working remotely.
+Many of our staff are now working remotely.
 Staff can be contacted by email.
 As some staff do not have access to their office phone or voice mail we recommend contact is made in the first instance by email for the time being.

-Our public offices and visitor centres are temporarily closed to visitors.
+Our public offices and some of our visitor centres are temporarily closed to visitors.
 Please do not call to our office locations at this time.
 Written correspondence can be sent to our offices but response times may be necessarily delayed.
 We recommend, where at all possible, that queries or correspondence be sent to us electronically at present.

 - General queries should be sent to email@example.com